Rajanikanth0/landing-page-2/README.md

 ## Quote

 The quote section is highlighted with lightgray color.
 The quote is an inspiration of some other level resource.

+## Call-to-action

+There a call-to-action button for breif info of the service and a quick sign-up button.
+It is highlighted in blue-background.